sitecrafting/greg/README.md

 ]);
 ```

-You don't need to this unless you're overriding Greg's views from your theme  (and in fact passing extra data to the default views has no effect, since they don't care about the extra data passed to them).
+You don't need to do this unless you're overriding Greg's views from your theme  (and in fact passing extra data to the default views has no effect, since they don't care about the extra data passed to them).
 More on that below.

-There is also a `Greg\compile()` method which returns the compiled string instead of just echoing it, in a way exactly analogous to the `Timber::compile()`.
+There is also a `Greg\compile()` method which returns the compiled string instead of just echoing it, in a way exactly analogous to the `Timber::compile()` method.

+#### In Twig: `greg_render()`

-To render a view straight from your own Twig view, use the `greg_render()` Twig function:
+To render a view straight from Twig code, use the `greg_render()` Twig function:

 ```twig
 <aside class="event-cats-container">